Vinfall/UserScripts/README.md

 ### Skip Redirect Inplace

 > [!NOTE]
-> This is not recommended for usage as it slows down every matched website even if you don't click on any outgoing links.
+> Usage is discouraged as it slows down every matched website even if you don't click on any outgoing links.

 Just a compliment to other existing UserScripts (which would skip link redirect on demand) you can get anywhere.